To-Fujita/Babylon.js_3D_Graphics/README.md

 In this step, it is set a street light at the goal point and added the control for player's walk, stop at the wall or edge of the ground.
 ### 6-7: Finalize a Maze Game
 [BabylonJS_maze_07.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_maze_07.html)
 The last step, it is added menus and the handing when a player reached to the goal.
+The file for sound effect are downloaded from [Let's Play with Free Sound Effects !](https://taira-komori.jpn.org/).
 This sample is available working in Android device unlike the sample at Step-5-2.

 ## Step-7: How to create the Pazzle Game